sundevista/local-quotes/README.md

 ### 🔃 Refresh intervals

-`refresh` property uses custom moment.js like syntax.
-There are all possible variants (case-sensitive):
+The `refresh` property uses a custom moment.js-like syntax.
+There are all possible variants (case-sensitive).

 - `10s` - equals 10 seconds
 - `10m` - equals 10 minutes